BioplatformsAustralia/bpaotu/README.md

   `docker compose -f docker-compose-build.yml build base dev`

-- Start all of the containers
+- Start all of the containers.
+Check comments in the `docker-compose.yml` file for ways to facilatate easier development.

   `docker compose up`